sunchengyu1111/COFFEE/README.md

 ```

 ## Result
-When finishing executing, you can find running time result in .log file with the same name.
+When finishing executing, you can find running time results in .log file with the same name.
 For example, COFFEE_serial.log.

 ## Contributor